armin-reichert/pacman/README.md

 ## Graph based path finding

-For simulating the ghost behavior from the original Pac-Man game, no graph based path finding is needed, the *headFor* behavior is uses all over the place instead.
-To also give an example how graph based path finding could be used, the *flee* behavior has been implemented differently from the original game.
-Here the flleing ghost selects a safe corner by checking the path to each maze corner and selecting the path with the largest distance to Pac-Man's current position.
+For simulating the ghost behavior from the original Pac-Man game, no graph based path finding is needed but the *headFor* behavior can be used all over the place.
+To also give an example how graph based path finding can be used, the *flee* behavior has been implemented differently from the original game: a fleeing ghost choses a safe corner by checking the path to each maze corner and selecting the path with the largest distance to Pac-Man's current position.
+The distance of a path from Pac-Man's position is defined as the minimum distance of any tile on the path from Pac-Man's position.

 Shortest paths in the maze graph can be computed with the method *Maze.findPath(Tile source, Tile target)*.
 This method runs a Breadth-First-Search on the underlying grid graph to compute the shortest path.
 The used